Annual canvass

 How we will contact you

 We may send you an email about the annual canvass, rather than posting a paper form through your door.
 If you have provided us with your email address, we will use that to contact you from the start of July.
 Please follow the instructions on the email.
-Those contacted by email will have until Monday 28 July to complete their submission.

-To help you check if the email you receive is genuine, emails will be sent from electoral.services.solihull.council@notifications.service.gov.uk, and will be titled ‘Annual Canvass – message from Solihull Council’.
+To help you check if the email you receive is genuine, emails will be sent from electoral.services.solihull.council@notifications.service.gov.uk and will be titled ‘Annual Canvass – message from Solihull Council’.

 How to respond online